Johnny Jeter: Ohio Valley Wrestling (2007–2008)

 Jeter made his return to OVW on February 14, 2007, by defeating Deuce in a dark match prior to the television tapings.
 In May 2007, Jeter challenged Shawn Spears for the OVW Television Championship, but was unsuccessful.
 In June, he formed a team with Seth Skyfire, before returning to competing in the singles division.
 He challenged Paul Burchill for the OVW Heavyweight Championship in mid-2008, but was unsuccessful.

 Beginning in August, Jeter made numerous appearances in dark matches prior to Raw and SmackDown!.
 He also wrestled at ECW live events.
 Beginning with the October 17, 2007 live event in Manchester, England, Jeter changed his ring name to "Jayden Jeter".
 In June 2008, it was revealed that Jeter had been quietly released from his contract before January 2008.
 In 2019, Jeter clarified that he left WWE on his own terms, rather than being released, after having to overcome the addiction to painkillers.

 Chikara (2014)

 In September 2014, Jeter broke his retirement to participate in the Chikara promotion's 2014 King of Trios tournament, wrestling as "Johnny" and teaming with his former Spirit Squad stablemates Kenny and Mikey.
 After a win over Sinn Bodhi and the Odditorium (Qefka the Quiet and Sir Oliver Grimsly) on September 19, the Spirit Squad was eliminated from the tournament in the second round on September 20 by the Golden Trio (Dasher Hatfield, Icarus and Mark Angelosetti).
 Following the tournament, Jeter returned to retirement.

-Championship Wrestling from Arizona (2019–present)
+Championship Wrestling from Arizona (2019)

 In early-2019, Jeter broke his retirement once again, beginning making appearances with Championship Wrestling from Arizona (CWFA).